Adjunct Bios D-F

 Aida has taught Introduction to Social Work as well and is a Certified Field Instructor supervising MSW students.
 She is currently the Supervising Family Case Manager at African Services Committee, a nonprofit organization dedicated in assisting immigrants, refugees, and asylees from across the African Diaspora.

-Lily Ann M. Divino, LCSW, MPH is an administrator for adolescent health data management and school-based health social work for NYC Health+Hospitals.
+Lily Ann M. Divino, LCSW, MPH is the director of programming for the Adolescent Health Program at NYC Health+Hospitals.
 She is a bilingual/bicultural social worker and public health professional with 23+ years of experience in sexual violence, intimate partner violence, adolescents and families, Asian Pacific Islander health and mental health.
 She is focused on improving health outcomes and equity for marginalized groups.
 She co-founded Kalusugan Coalition, Inc. (KC), a Filipino community health organization.
 Other areas of expertise include: community-participatory based research, coalition development, non-profit management, cultural sensitivity, program and evaluation planning.